J-DubApps/Blog/content/posts/2019/Empowering-Independence-IT.md

 ## Setting Clear Expectations and Providing Support

 We're all adults and professionals here, and I trust in your ability to take ownership of your tasks and your own self-development.
 I will set clear expectations for outcomes, and ensure you have the tools and support you need. ***However***, I expect you to begin your work ***without*** requiring immediate step-by-step guidance, hand-holding, or asking numerous questions right from the start.  **Dive in *first***: explore and take the initiative to solve problems independently, and that leads to *better* support from your manager or local SME.
 In Enterprise IT and DevOps, your performance is *directly-measured* by outcomes and accountability.
-Part of accountability is working independently toward a needed result, and (fair or not) being a self-starter *your currency* for begin able to call-in enthusiastic support from your team.
+Part of accountability is working independently toward a needed result, and (fair or not) being a self-starter is *your currency* for begin able to call-in enthusiastic support from your team.

 ## Embracing Challenges and Seeking Help When Truly Stuck